Dimitri Mitropoulos

-Dimitri Mitropoulos (Δημήτρης Μητρόπουλος; – 2 November 1960) was a Greek conductor, pianist, and composer.
+Dimitri Mitropoulos (Δημήτρης Μητρόπουλος; – 2 November 1960) was a Greek and American conductor, pianist, and composer.

 Life and career

-Mitropoulos was born in Athens, the son of Yannis and Angelikē Mitropoulos.
+Mitropoulos was born in Athens, the son of Yannis and Angelikē (Angeliki) Mitropoulos.
 His father owned a leather goods shop in downtown Athens.
 He was musically precocious, demonstrating his abilities at an early age.
 From the ages of eleven to fourteen, when Mitropoulos was in secondary school, he would host and preside over informal musical gatherings at his house every Saturday afternoon.
 His earliest acknowledged composition – a sonata for violin and piano, now lost – dates from this period.
 His opera Soeur Béatrice, based on the play by Maurice Maeterlinck, premiered in 1919.

 He studied music at the Athens Conservatoire as well as in Brussels and Berlin, with Ferruccio Busoni among his teachers.
 In 1921 he conducted the inaugural music of the Bavarian Socialist Republic.
 From 1921 to 1925 he assisted Erich Kleiber at the Berlin State Opera and then took a number of posts in Greece.
-At a 1930 concert with the Berlin Philharmonic, finding that his soloist was sick he played the solo part of Prokofiev's Piano Concerto No. 3 and conducted the orchestra from the keyboard, becoming one of the first to do so.
+At a 1930 concert with the Berlin Philharmonic, finding that his soloist was sick, he played the solo part of Prokofiev's Piano Concerto No. 3 and conducted the orchestra from the keyboard, becoming one of the first to do so.

 United States

 Mitropoulos made his U.S. debut in 1936 with the Boston Symphony Orchestra, and he later settled in the country, becoming a citizen in 1946.
 From 1937 to 1949 he served as principal conductor of the Minneapolis Symphony Orchestra (forerunner of today's Minnesota Orchestra).

 In 1949 Mitropoulos began his association with the New York Philharmonic.
 He was initially co-conductor with Leopold Stokowski and became the sole music director in 1951.
-Mitropoulos recorded extensively with the Philharmonic for Columbia Records and sought to reach new audiences in the city through appearances on television and by conducting a week of performances at the Roxy Theatre, a popular movie theatre.
-Mitropoulos expanded the Philharmonic's repertoire, commissioning works by new composers and championing the symphonies of Gustav Mahler.
+Mitropoulos recorded extensively with the Philharmonic for Columbia Records and sought to reach new audiences in the city through appearances on television and by conducting performances at the Roxy Theatre, a popular movie theatre in 1950–51.
+He expanded the Philharmonic's repertoire, commissioning works by new composers and championing the symphonies of Gustav Mahler.
+In 1955, Philharmonic's performance under Mitropoulos at the Odeon of Herodes Atticus was the main event of the inaugural edition of Athens Festival.
+In 1957, he conducted the Brass Ensemble Of The Jazz And Classical Music Society in an early foray into Third stream.
 In 1958, he was succeeded as the Philharmonic's conductor by a protégé, Leonard Bernstein.
 In January 1960, he guest conducted the Philharmonic in a performance of Mahler's Fifth Symphony, which was recorded.